 For families with two or more children attending four-year private or public colleges, the parent contribution is assessed at 65 percent for each child if two children are enrolled and 50 percent for each child if three children are enrolled.
 If a sibling attends a two-year community college, the parent contribution is increased proportionally.
 There is no adjustment in the parental contribution when parents are enrolled in an undergraduate or graduate program, for children enrolled in graduate school, or for children enrolled part-time in an undergraduate program.

-Parents should expect a significant increase in their expected contribution when a dependent child graduates or is no longer enrolled in an undergraduate program.
+Parents should expect a significant increase in their expected contribution when a dependent child graduates or is no longer enrolled on a full-time basis in an undergraduate program.

 In cases of divorce or separation, the parent with whom the student resides (and if applicable, a stepparent) is responsible for completing the FAFSA and PROFILE applications.
 Loyola also requires the non-custodial parent to complete the Noncustodial Parent's PROFILE Application.
 While divorce or separation may complicate the extent to which one or both parents can contribute, it does not absolve either parent of this obligation.
 Our policy for determining the financial need of students whose parents are divorced or separated derives from the central principle upon which we determine financial need for all of our students—that is, both parents are responsible for the support of their children to the extent that they are financially capable.